Pensions

 • agreed unpaid time away from work

-If you have time off from work for one of these reasons, you won’t pay contributions or build up pension for the period which means your pension will be less than if you had not had the time off.
+If you had time off from work for one of these reasons, and it began before 1 April 2026, you won’t pay contributions or build up pension for the period.
+This means your pension will be lower than if you had not had the time off.

-However, you can choose to make up for the ‘lost pension’ during these periods by paying towards a Lost Pension APC, though you don’t have to.
+You can choose to make up for the lost pension during these periods by paying towards a lost pension APC, though you don’t have to.
 Your employer will contribute two thirds of the cost if you apply within 30 days of returning to work.

 If you already have an agreement in place to pay extra into your pension and you're on unpaid leave, these contributions will stop, and we will credit your account with the amount you have purchased at that date.
 If you wish to continue paying these when you return to work, you should discuss this directly with your employer.